Chandni (1989 film): Production

 Speaking about the film with Karan Johar, Yash Chopra recalled when he was making Vijay (1988), an action film, he felt like he was not supposed to make films like this.
-Later he met with writer Kamna Chandra, who had achieved popularity after having written Raj Kapoor's Prem Rog (1982).
-She presented the story of a social romantic musical film to Chopra who liked it and started casting the stars.
+Later, he met with writer Kamna Chandra, who had achieved popularity after having written Raj Kapoor's Prem Rog (1982).
+She presented the story of a social romantic musical film to Chopra, who liked it and started casting the stars.
 However, at the launch party, Chopra had a change of heart and decided to change the second half of the script, wherein originally Chandni was supposed to marry Lalit and have a son.
+The idea of a paralyzed lead was suggested by Rishi Kapoor, who had seen the 1981 Hollywood movie Whose Life Is It Anyway? and was inspired by the character played by Richard Dreyfuss.

+Initially, Rekha was approached to play the titular role; however, upon her refusal, Chopra offered the role to Sridevi who accepted the offer.

-With casting of Vinod Khanna, distributors started demanding an action sequence in the film to which Chopra refused.
-Originally, the script required Khanna saving Sridevi from a fire incident.
+With the casting of Vinod Khanna, distributors started demanding an action sequence in the film, to which Chopra refused.
+Originally, the script required Khanna to save Sridevi from a fire incident.
 However, upon watching the completed film, Chopra felt that it did not feel like a part of the film, so he called Sridevi and Khanna back for a day's shoot to re-film their first meeting sequence.

 Music

-The soundtrack of Chandni was composed by Shiv Kumar Sharma and Hariprasad Chaurasia, known together as Shiv-Hari.
+The soundtrack of Chandni was composed by Shiv Kumar Sharma and Hariprasad Chaurasia, known together as Shiv–Hari.
 The lyrics were provided by Anand Bakshi.
 In addition to the songs listed below, there was a recurring instrumental love melody, not part of a full song.
 That melody was further developed into the song "Kabhi Main Kahoon" for Chopra's next film Lamhe (1991), also scored by Shiv-Hari.

 The film's soundtrack was a major success in India and sold more than 10 million copies, becoming the best-selling soundtrack album of the year as well as the decade.
 It is believed that the soundtrack helped bring back the romantic musical genre, along with Qayamat Se Qayamat Tak (1988) and Maine Pyar Kiya (1989), with its songs and lyrics receiving major critical acclaim.
 According to Yash Raj Films, the soundtrack went 4× Platinum by the day of the premiere.
-By the 25th week, it went 25× Platinum, a new standard in the music industry.